Doublevil/scbspeedrun/README.md

 - In the settings menu, you will find that you can enable the timer, and turn off screen shaking.
 It is also advised to turn on simplified graphics, to have a clearer view of what's going on.
 - The timer starts when entering the map on a new game and ends when the loading bar is complete after the final boss.
 - To get a general idea of how a run goes, the best thing to do is to watch one of our registered records on speedrun.com.
 - As it is often the case in speedrunning in general, practicing the harder levels first is the best way to improve your time when you're starting.
-If you don't know where to start, practice the Core levels.
+If you don't know where to start, practice the safe strats on the Core levels.
 - Your run doesn't need to be perfect!
 You are expected to die a few times in your run, so don't worry too much about it, just have fun and enjoy the satisfaction of improving your time as you're getting better and better.

 ## General speedrunning techs